 A chi-square test is a statistical test that is used to compare observed and expected results.
 The goal of this test is to identify whether a disparity between actual and predicted data is due to chance or to a link between the variables under consideration.
 As a result, the chi-square test is an ideal choice for aiding in our understanding and interpretation of the connection between our two categorical variables.

 A chi-square test (symbolically represented as χ2) is basically a data analysis on the basis of observations of a random set of variables.
 Usually, it is a comparison of two statistical data sets.
 This test was introduced by Karl Pearson in 1900 for categorical data analysis and distribution.
-So it was mentioned as Pearson’s chi-square test.
+So, it was mentioned as Pearson’s chi-square test.

-There are two main types of Chi-Square tests namely
+There are two main types of Chi-Square tests namely.

 Independence of attributes

-Goodness-of-Fit
+Goodness-of-Fit.

 Independence of Attributes: